muratk5n/thirdwave/en/README.md

 ---

-Yeah, go ahead, keep on enforcing that flank, look busy

-"US and allies considering steps ‘to reinforce NATO’s eastern flank’"

----

 The era, region was shown with some style, and now movie almost has a documentary feel to it bcz, well, that's how things were back then.
 Now many years later we can refer to it and say 'mujaheddin were